apache/qpid/qpid/java/jca/README.txt

 the configuration properties from the ResourceAdapter or provide specific properties which in turn will override the defaults.

-While some of the properties from the three componets are specific to the JCA adapter, a majority of the properties directly correspond the the Qpid JMS client.
-As such, it is strongly encouraged your familiarize yourself with the correct syntax, configuration options for the JMS client as well as the JCA adapter.
-Similarly, familiarity with the 1.5 JCA specification is encouraged though not strictly required.
+While some of the properties from the three components are specific to the JCA adapter, a majority of the properties directly correspond the the Qpid JMS client.
+As such, familiarity with the Qpid JMS Client is strongly encouraged.
+Similarly, familiarity with the JCA 1.5 specification is encouraged though not strictly required.

 The ResourceAdapter JavaBean
 ============================

 The ResourceAdapter JavaBean provides global configuration options for both inbound and outbound connectivity.
 The set of ResourceAdapter properties are described below.
 The ResourceAdapter properties can be found in the META-INF/ra.xml deployment descriptor which is provided with the adapter.
 Note, deploying a ResourceAdapter, ManagedConnectionFactory or ActivationSpec is application server specific.
-As such, this document provides an explanation of these properties but not how they are configured as this is environment specific.
+As such, this document provides an explanation of these properties but not how they are configured.

 ResourceAdapter JavaBean Properties
 ===================================

-ClientID
+ClientId
    The unique client identifier.
 From the JMS API this is used only in the context of durable subscriptions.
 Default: client_id

 SetupAttempts
     The number of attempts the ResourceAdapter will make to successfully setup an inbound activation on deployment, or when an exception occurs at runtime.
 Default: 5

 SetupInterval